blahajcoding/blahajcoding/README.md

 # 👋 Hey!
 I'm Venus
 I'm a British designer, and I'm trying to make my dreams come true.
 It's becoming true though.
-I'm the CEO of AmeOS, and this is the website where you'll see silly designs, turn into an amazing OS, full of features!
+This is where you'll see most of ideas go from conception to production.
 # 🧑‍💻 Stuff I work on
 - **celesteOS**: A unique Linux distro based on Arch, focused on primarily design and productivity.
-- **Unbound**: Working with [@stell1x](https://github.com/stell1x), we're attempting to bridge the internet, and also making it fun.
-And no, it's impossible for it to die off, it's based on Bluesky.

 Thanks,